Quality and Patient Safety Newsletter for Virginia Hospitals and Health Systems

 What’s in this Newsletter:

-- SAVE THE DATE: 2023 Patient Safety Summit
+- Register Now for the 2023 Virginia Patient Safety Summit

 Speak Up for Safety!